nmorajda/grav-plugin-age-verification/README.md

   **Default:** `https://www.google.com`

 - **protected_paths**:
   Specifies the list of paths that should require age verification.
 If defined, only these paths will be protected.
-  Default: [] (empty, meaning all pages are protected except those in excluded_paths)
+  **Default:** `[]` (empty, meaning all pages are protected except those in excluded_paths)

 - **excluded_paths**:
   Specifies the list of paths that should be excluded from age verification.
 These paths will not be protected even if protected_paths is empty.
-  Default: []
+  **Default:** `['/typography']`

 **Example 1**